O.A. 'Bum' Phillips

 Died: Oct.
 18, 2013

-Phillips began working as defensive coordinator of the San Diego Chargers before going to the Houston Oilers in 1974.
+Phillips began working as defensive coordinator of the San Diego Chargers and then following head coach Sid Gillam to the Houston Oilers in 1974.
 The team had just suffered through consecutive 1-13 seasons, but Bum created a defense that turned the team around.
 They finished the season 7-7.